innodocs/VM/Sml-to-Scala.md

 1. replace `datatype ty =` with `sealed trait Ty`
 2. replace nullary value constructor `ANY` with `case object ANY extends Ty`
-3. replace value constructor w/ arguments `ARRAY of ty` with `case class ARRAY(ty: Ty) extends Ty`
+3. replace n-ary value constructor `ARRAY of ty` with `case class ARRAY(ty: Ty) extends Ty`
-4. for `ref` types use a `var` constructor argument (vs `val` for everything else), e.g. `META of ty ref` will be translated to `case class  META(var ty: Ty) extends Ty`
+4. for `ref` types use a `var` constructor argument (vs `val` for everything else), e.g. `META of ty ref` will becomes `case class  META(var ty: Ty) extends Ty`

 Here is the _Scala_ construct corresponding to the _SML_